 There are many designers, (Kelsey Quan, Miansai, and Kirsty Ward) dabbling in similar types of playful, modern, decorative rope, lucite, and metal jewelry.
 Brianna Fano’s distinctive and noticeable details come from her exploration of shapes and transparency.
 Her icy translucent, cool blues, and solid lucite shapes attached to military/climbing rope with silver and gold trims really take your mind on a little journey.
 Each necklace, ring, and bracelet feels like found objects with a rich history.
 The beautifully diverse selections makes it hard to love just one item.
 The most fascinating is the uncertainty of where Fano’s lucite exploration will lead her next.
 Whether it be shoes, clothing, headwear, or eyewear, Fano’s options are endless.
 With her resourcefulness and knowledge of clothing construction and jewelry (and most importantly time), anything is achievable.
-(Shop the Brianna Fano collection).
+See full interview below.

 Miami, Florida.
 My father is Cuban and my mother is American.